CodeIsaMystic/CodeIsaMystic/README.md

 Reading Design, having a nice user experience, think clean, pure and efficient!
 Defining patterns in a really great way to.
 Blocks, Elements, Components are clearly, Customized and Optimized layouts are ..... of the richness and mix of patterns so different from each other.

-I really love using Design Systems, files architecture organization, CSS 's B.E.M Methodology for classes or some other notions of designing websites attempting to have in mind a great visual of design.
+I really love the principals of Design Systems, files architecture organization, CSS's B.E.M Approach or some other notions of designing websites attempting to have in mind a great idea of a visual.

 ## Focusing the products

+Some coders just love programming.
+They just think in terms of "algo", how doing more and more in their programs, making a bad ugly bootsrap UI just to make their program works.
+And it's fine!
+I just can not work this way, I really need to think the utlity of my job is fully related with the User Experience they could have with my product.
+And even I have to go less deeper on the algo, I want my product is a kind of "well design" and complete.

+I cannot develop a software without thinking the potentials issues we could encounter.
+I have to focus globally of a problem, that's my way to do, I just make the product primordial.

 </br>